Reconstructing the Invisible Fraction of Semi-visible Jets in ISR-Boosted Events via Neural Network Regression: Selections and Observables

 \subsection{\rinv\ Training Target}

 Following a commonly adopted definition in LHC SVJ studies, \rinv is defined as ~\cite{Albouy:2022DarkShowers}, where $N_{\mathrm{invisible}}$ ($N_{\mathrm{visible}}$) refers to the number of dark hadrons decaying to detector invisible (visible) particles.
-For different jets with the same MC truth \rinv parameter, the relative fractions of visible and invisible components can still fluctuate following a binomial low.
+For different jets with the same particle-level \rinv parameter, the relative fractions of visible and invisible components can still fluctuate following a binomial law.
 Therefore, we establish a method to obtain the event-by-event \rinv value.

 It is calculated as and is used as the target variable in the machine learning training.
 In the actual implementation, as shown in the formula, the numerator is taken to be the number of final-state dark matter particles, identified by selecting particles with $\mathrm{PID}=51$ or $53$ and $\mathrm{status}=1$.
-The denominator is constructed from dark mesons, including dark pions and dark rho mesons.
-The former are identified by $\mathrm{PID}=4900111$ or $4900211$, while the latter are identified by $\mathrm{PID}=4900113$ or $4900213$, and in both cases the particles are required to have $\mathrm{status}=83$ or $84$.
+The denominator is constructed from dark mesons, including both dark pion and dark rho mesons.
+No distinction is made between diagonal and off-diagonal dark mesons in this definition; all hadronized dark pion and dark rho states recorded by Pythia are included.
+The former are identified by $|\mathrm{PID}|=4900111$ or $\pm 4900211$, while the latter are identified by $|\mathrm{PID}|=4900113$ or $4900213$, and in both cases the particles are required to have $\mathrm{status}=83$ or $84$.
 The factor two in the denominator comes from the fact that a dark hadron either decays to a pair of DM particles, or a pair of SM quarks in our setup.
-Fig.~\ref{fig:analytic_reco} illustrates the truth \rinv distributions of a few signal points.
+Fig.~\ref{fig:analytic_reco} illustrates the particle-level \rinv distributions of a few signal points.